 This will help the Saudi market to grow immensely and attract foreign investment as well as investment from the local expatriate community living in the Kingdom of Saudi Arabia at a much higher scale than it is today.

 The problem of unemployment does not look like it can be handled by emptying out jobs in the Kingdom that are held by expatriates.
-Instead, the Saudi Government should aim at the creation of more jobs which can be filled by the local unemployed Saudi population.
+Instead, the Saudi Government should aim at the creation of more jobs that can be filled by the local unemployed Saudi population.